Jewels of Elizabeth II: Queen Mary Fringe Tiara

 This tiara, which can also be worn as a necklace, was made for Queen Mary in 1919.
+It has 47 tapering bars, set with brilliant-cut and rose-cut diamonds, alternated with smaller spikes with lozenge-set diamonds, involving gold and silver settings.
+It was designed to be a "Russian" pattern, based on kokoshoniks, and was made by Garrard & Co.
 It is not, as has sometimes been claimed, made with diamonds that once belonged to George III, but reuses diamonds taken from a necklace/tiara purchased by Queen Victoria from Collingwood & Co. as a wedding present for Princess Mary in 1893.
-In August 1936, Mary gave the tiara to her daughter-in-law, Queen Elizabeth (later the Queen Mother).
+In August 1936, Mary gave the tiara to her daughter-in-law Queen Elizabeth (later the Queen Mother).
 When Queen Elizabeth, consort of King George VI, first wore the tiara, Sir Henry Channon called it "an ugly spiked tiara".
 Later, she lent the piece to her daughter, Princess Elizabeth (future Elizabeth II), as "something borrowed" for her wedding to Prince Philip in 1947.
 As Princess Elizabeth was getting dressed at Buckingham Palace before leaving for Westminster Abbey, the tiara snapped.
-Luckily, the court jeweller was standing by in case of any emergency, and was rushed to his work room by a police escort.
+Luckily, a Garrard jeweller was standing by in case of any emergency, and was rushed to his work room by a police escort.
 Queen Elizabeth (later the Queen Mother) reassured her daughter that it would be fixed in time, and it was.
 The Queen Mother lent it to her granddaughter, Princess Anne, for her wedding to Captain Mark Phillips in 1973.
 It was later lent to Princess Beatrice for her wedding to Edoardo Mapelli Mozzi in 2020.

-It was put on show at an exhibition with a number of other royal tiaras in 2001.
+It was exhibited with a number of other royal tiaras in 2001.

-Queen Adelaide’s Fringe Necklace
+Queen Adelaide's Fringe Necklace

-The Queen Adelaide’s Fringe Necklace is a circlet incorporating brilliant diamonds that were formerly owned by George III.
+The Queen Adelaide's Fringe Necklace is a circlet incorporating brilliant diamonds that were formerly owned by George III.
 Originally commissioned in 1830 and made by Rundell, Bridge & Co, the necklace has been worn by many queens consort.
-Originally, it could be worn as a collar or necklace, Queen Victoria modified it so it could be mounted on a wire to form the tiara.
+Originally, it could be worn as a collar or necklace.
+Queen Victoria modified it so it could be mounted on a wire to form the tiara.
 Queen Victoria wore it as a tiara during a visit to the Royal Opera in 1839.
 In Franz Xaver Winterhalter's painting The First of May, completed in 1851, Victoria can be seen wearing it as she holds Prince Arthur, the future Duke of Connaught and Strathearn.
 In a veiled reference to the adoration of the Magi, the Duke of Wellington is seen presenting the young prince with a gift.
-It was classified as an “heirloom of the Crown” in Garrard’s 1858 inventory of Queen Victoria’s jewels.
+It was classified as an "heirloom of the Crown" in Garrard's 1858 inventory of Queen Victoria's jewels.